 Finally, brothers (and sisters) (in Christ), whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is worthy to be repeated, if there’s any virtue, if there’s anything praiseworthy—think on these things.

-I’m going to delve deeper into each of these adjectives in the following posts, but here is a quick overview:
+I have delved deeper into each of these adjectives in separate posts (which you can find by clicking on each picture as well as a list at the bottom), but here is a quick overview:

 Wikipedia defines truth this way: “Truth is most often used to mean being in accord with fact or reality, or fidelity to an original or standard.
 Truth may also often be used in modern contexts to refer to an idea of ‘truth to self,’ or authenticity” (quoting Merriam-Webster's Online Dictionary, truth, 2005).